chloehudzik/workfront-learn.en/help/fusion/9-troubleshooting-and-error-handling/understand-incomplete-executions.md

 ---
-title: Understand Incomplete Executions
+title: Understand incomplete executions
 description: Learn what incomplete executions are and how to handle an error that results in an incomplete execution in [!DNL Adobe Workfront Fusion].
 activity: use
-doc-type: feature video
 team: Technical Marketing
+type: Tutorial
+feature: Workfront Fusion
+role: User
+level: Beginner
 kt: Jira ticket
 exl-id: 3b7bf669-4736-4ba5-bcec-0d3fe0b2ce74
 ---